If you’re around the woowoo crowd enough, you’ve probably heard something called Mercury Retrograde and how horrible it is.

 I’ve also had two situations where I had to sign job contracts during Mercury Retrograde season.

-In those cases, I read the contract carefully to understand if I’m able to leave during probation period and what the penalty might be.
+In those cases, I read the contract carefully to understand if I’m able to leave during the probation period and what the penalty might be.

 This is the season to be more aware of what is going on, instead of just hiding away from making decisions.